cbmr-data/cbmr-data.github.io/esrum/_sources/services/jupyter.rst.txt

 #.
 Fill out the tunnel dialogue as indicated, replacing ``12356`` with
-   your chosen port number (e.g. XXXXX) and replacing ``abc123`` with your KU username.
+   your chosen port number (e.g. XXXXX) and replacing ``abc123`` with your UCPH username.
 The full name of the SSH server (written in the top row on bottom right) is ``esrumhead01fl.unicph.domain``.
 Finally click ``Save``:

    .. image:: images/mobaxterm_tunnel_03.png